InterIntSys/InterIntSys.github.io/content/authors/glenda-hannibal/_index.md

   - Researchers
 ---

-Glenda Hannibal is a researcher in AI and human-robot interaction at the Paris Lodron University Salzburg.
-Her research interests include explainable AI and trust.
+Glenda has contributed to research in AI and robotics in the areas of human-robot interaction and explainable AI.
+Her main research interests include the topics of social robotics, philosophy of science, epistemology, philosophy of trust, and AI ethics.